kenakofer/Benk-Media-Server/README.md

 Goals:

-Play media on the server (It already does this, but I would like to make a better player, at least for music;
-                           currently, it only uses the default audio/video player included in the browser.
-Furthermore, a lot of browser players don't support stuff like .mkv, so maybe use video.js?)

-Download manager
+Add a dashboard page for downloads, MAYBE report progress if I can figure out how to do that

+Play videos with video.js

+Support more download hosts

 Allow users to upload multiple files at a time

 Allow users to delete multiple files at a time

-Allow users to transfer files to a directory
+Allow users to transfer files to a directory (drag and drop?)

+Fix mobile styles

 Possibly create a Desktop app to go with it?
 (Probs not)